aptise/peter_sslers/README.md

 What's in the box ?

 * SSL Certificate Manager
-* ACME v2 client for LetsEncrypt Certificate Authority
+* ACME V2 Client for LetsEncrypt Certificate Authority
 * OpenResty Lua module for Dynamic SSL Certificate Handling on the Nginx webserver

 THIS CONTAINS EVERYTHING YOU NEED TO SSL-ERATE AN INIFINITELY SCALEABLE MULTI-SERVER OR MULTI-DOMAIN SETUP!!!